hashicorp/vault/website/source/docs/auth/github.html.md

 Example:

 ```
-$ vault write auth/github/map/teams/admins value=root
+$ vault write auth/github/map/teams/admins value=admins
 Success!
 Data written to: auth/github/map/teams/admins
 ```

-The above would make anyone in the "admins" team a root user in Vault (not recommended).
+The above would make anyone in the "admins" team receive tokens with the policy `admins`.

 You can then auth with a user that is a member of the "admins" team using a Personal Access Token with the `read:org` scope.